IBMDeveloperBNL/hlfabric-lab/README.md

 ```

 The last part of this section is to deploy the smart contract to our blockchain network.
 For this, open the IBM Blockchain extension in your Visual Code editor by clicking the blockchain icon on the left-hand side (1).
-Next, in the Smart Contract Packages panel, select the Options (2) and click 'Package a Smart Contract' (3).
+Next, in the Smart Contract Packages panel, select the Options (2) and click 'Package Open Project' (3).

 ![](./images/16-smart-contract-4.png)